buddyboss/buddyboss-platform/src/readme.txt

 = 1.3.3 =
 * Text Editor - Fixed content formatting reset issues when switching edit buttons
 * Forums - Fixed 404 error when paginating 'My Discussions' on user profile page
+* Groups - Fixed 'New Group' and 'Delete Group' not working from admin in multisite

 = 1.3.2 =
 * Text Editor - New text formatting interface in Messages, Activity, Forums